 There is a 2009 movie starring George Clooney, titled Up in the Air.
 In it, a young, ambitious, go-getter, Natalie Keener, played by Anna Kendrick mentions the term “glocal.”
 Anna’s elders, including Mr. Clooney, are perplexed by this term.
 Anna then explains that “glocal” is new terminology used to describe the merging of both the global and local marketplace.

 Glocal demonstrates that the world is smaller due to technology, free trade and overall business acumen.
 Either jump on the wagon and expand your horizons, or get left behind.
 Having a glocal mindset in this day and age is not cutting edge anymore—it is necessary.
 Offshore banking provides very important and sound ways in which to broaden your investment horizons.

 There has been far too much trickery, fraud, manipulation and thievery by the US banking institutions.
 The same is true for the stock market players and the Federal Reserve.
-The combination of the abovementioned financial issues we are facing domestically and ‘glocally’ is the perfect storm for another financial collapse.
+We are facing a combination of the abovementioned financial issues both domestically and ‘glocally.’
+This makes it the perfect storm for another financial collapse.

-Use the number or inquiry box on this page for support and help.
+Call the number or complete inquiry form on this page for support and help.
 Do your own research.
 Think for yourself and think outside the box—and—think outside the country.
 Do not become a victim of the US banking system.
 Diversify and hold some of your funds in an offshore bank account.